OWASP/OpenCRE/writeups/owasp_in_sdlc/owasp_in_sdlc.md

 **Example high maturity scenario:**

-The implementor uses a mature Secure Development Lifecycle, the engineering teams receive security training, and a detailed list of requirements has been drawn and verified by the customer.
+The implementor uses a mature SDLC, the engineering teams receive security training, and a detailed list of requirements has been drawn and verified by the customer.

 #### 1.2.
 Design Stage

 Once requirements are gathered and analysis is performed, implementation specifics need to be defined.
 The outcome of this stage is usually a diagram outlining data flows and a general system architecture.
 This presents an opportunity for both threat modeling and attaching security considerations to every ticket and epic that is the outcome of this stage.

-There is some great advice on threat modeling out there e.g. [this](https://arstechnica.com/information-technology/2017/07/how-i-learned-to-stop-worrying-mostly-and-love-my-threat-model/) article or [this](https://www.microsoft.com/en-us/securityengineering/sdl/threatmodeling) one.
+There is some great advice on threat modeling out there *e.g.* [this](https://arstechnica.com/information-technology/2017/07/how-i-learned-to-stop-worrying-mostly-and-love-my-threat-model/) article or [this](https://www.microsoft.com/en-us/securityengineering/sdl/threatmodeling) one.

 A bite sized primer by Adam Shostack himself can be found [here](https://adam.shostack.org/blog/2018/03/threat-modeling-panel-at-appsec-cali-2018/).